simrantyagi2003/Sales-Data-Analysis/README.md

 # Sales-Analysis
 ## Data Cleaning and Transformation Using Power Query Editor

-*Cleaning Data: You've likely dealt with missing values, duplicates, or perhaps inconsistent data formats.
-This is a crucial step to ensure the accuracy of your analyses and visualizations.
+*Cleaning Data: This is a crucial step to ensure the accuracy of your analyses and visualizations.
 Transformation: Transforming data might have involved pivoting, merging, or aggregating data to make it suitable for analysis.
 This step can significantly impact the performance and usability of your Power BI reports.
 Creating Measures to Modify the Data
 DAX Formulas: Creating measures using DAX (Data Analysis Expressions) allows for dynamic calculations that adjust as your data or your report filters change.
 This is key to building a responsive and interactive dashboard.